Mobile Spanish-language center to roll out in Patapsco Valley State Park next year

-As the demographics of Patapsco Valley State Park users change, a nonprofit is trying to make the park more accessible to Spanish-speaking people and bring them into the fold as decision-makers and collaborators.
+As the demographics of Patapsco Valley State Park users change, a nonprofit is trying to make the park in Baltimore and Howard counties more accessible to Spanish-speaking people and bring them into the fold as decision-makers and collaborators.

-A spokesman for the Maryland Department of Natural Resources said project details were still being ironed out.
+A spokesman for the Maryland Department of Natural Resources said project details were being ironed out.

 “Instead of them maybe coming to the visitor center, we’re going to them,” said Dave Ferraro, president of the Friends of Patapsco Valley State Park, the group launching the interpretive center.